NauelG/-KeepCoding_EjerciciosNodeJSAvanzado/nodeapi/README.md

 npm start
 ```

 ## Development

-To run the application in develompent use:
+To run the application in development use:

 ```shell
 npm run dev